pearmini/genji/docs/reference/directives.md

 ## Inspector

-Wether to show the evaluated results or not; defaults to true.
+Wether to show the evaluated results or not; defaults to _true_.

 ````md
 ```js eval code=false inspector=false